iamdevonbutler/brahma/docs/plugins/Readme.md

 # Plugins

+Plugins extend / modify the behavior of Brahma at every level.
+See the ["plugin" architecture page](@todo) for a more detailed understanding.

 Plugins integrate into Brahma from:
 - `npm`
 - `git`
 - `project` (./plugins/NAME)

 View the "plugin" configuration docs [here](@todo).

-## What do plugins do?
-Plugins extend / modify the behavior of Brahma at every level.
-See the ["plugin" architecture page](@todo) for a more detailed understanding.

 ## Contributing plugins
 The default, core Brahma plugins, can serve as documentation to the authors of contrib plugins.